dadanhan/annb-workshop2021/README.md

 ```python3
 python3 -m pip install opencv-python
 ```
 The entire code for a SOM is saved in the basic_unsupervised_som.py file.
 In addition, you will need the hannah_er.tif and the hannah_rab5.tif files, which will be analysed/classified into neuron groups by our SOM.
+We will go through this code, line by line, in the tutorial.

+#### Key concepts behind SOMs

 ## 4. Using a supervised neural network for trajectory analysis